-This management advice is exclusively connected to the biological condition of the stock of dolphinfish in the South-East Pacific and to key fishery factors such as fishing mortality and environmental fluctuations.
+This management advice is exclusively connected to the biological condition of the stockof dolphinfish in the South East Pacific and to key fishery factors such as fishing mortality and environmental fluctuations.
 Thus it is made without consideration of the wider social and economic context of the fishery.

 - 1. Continue the data collection program and the growth of the stock assessment database to update the assessments at annual time steps. - 2.
 Explore further improvements in the stock assessment database by extending introducing a local length-weight relationship. - 3.
 Update the stock assessment with data from years after 2019 and update the status of the fishery. - 4.
-Conditional upon confirmation with further data of the status of the stock, develop a plan to gradually increase fishing effort and thus yield better outcomes from the fishery for fishers, consumer and exporters, up to a level to be determined and below the level required to harvest the total average latent productivity annually.
+Conditional upon confirmation with further data of the status of the stock, develop a plan to gradually increase fishing effort and thus yield better outcomes from the fishery for fishers, consumer and exporters, up to a level to be determined and below the level required to harvest the total average latent productivity annually. - 5.
+Considering the biological, fishery and genetic divergences of mahi mahi between Peru and Ecuador, the next step to evaluate is the development of separate stock assessments.